Interpretable statistical representations of neural population dynamics and geometry: Main text

-We first asked whether MARBLE could infer dynamical neural correlates of loss of task performance as the stimulus gain is decreased.
-For $20$ different input gains, we simulated $200$ randomly initialised trials.
-For each gain, we extracted the part of the trajectories where the stimulus was present and used the remainder of the trajectory as a negative control because we expected no gain-related variation therein.
-We then trained a geometry-aware MARBLE network to embed all groups into a common latent space.
-The resulting matrix of pairwise distribution distances exhibits a block-diagonal structure (Fig.~\ref{fig2}f).
-The top left block contains vanishing entries corresponding to the zero-gain controls, implying that MARBLE is robust to sampling variability.
-The other two subblocks of the bottom right block indicate a quantitative change in dynamics, which remarkably corresponds to a sudden drop in task performance (Fig.~\ref{fig2}g) from $1$ to $0.5$ (random).
-This shows that MARBLE enables the unsupervised detection of dynamical events that are interpretable in terms of global decision variables.
+We first asked whether MARBLE could infer dynamical neural correlates of loss of task performance as the stimulus gain is decreased beyond the decision threshold.
+For a given gain, we simulated $200$ trials of different durations, sampling different portions of the non-linear flow field due to randomness (Extended Data Fig. 6).
+We formed dynamically consistent data sets by subdividing trials at the stimulus onset and end to obtain four epochs.
+We then formed two groups, one from epochs where the stimulus was on and another where the stimulus was off (Fig. \ref{fig3}b).
+Repeating for different gains, we obtained $20$ groups of stimulated epochs at different gains and $20$ additional groups from unstimulated (no gain) epochs.
+We used the latter as negative controls because, across them, the flow fields vary due to sampling variability and not gain modulation.
+We then trained embedding-aware MARBLE to map all $40$ groups, labelled as distinct conditions, into a common latent space.
+The resulting representational similarity matrix between conditions exhibits a block-diagonal structure (Fig.~\ref{fig3}f).
+The top left block denotes distances between unstimulated controls and contains vanishing entries, signifying the robustness of MARBLE to sampling variability.
+The two bottom-right subblocks identified by hierarchical clustering indicate a quantitative change in dynamics, which notably corresponds to a sudden drop in task performance (Fig.~\ref{fig2}g) from $1$ to $0.5$ (random).
+Thus, MARBLE enables the detection of dynamical events that are interpretable in terms of global decision variables.